EliteStarServices/BlueHazePluginTools/README.md

 Adds Additional Plugin Information to the API & Installed Plugins Page, plus Alerts on the Dashboard.

-### Quickly Find the Plugin You're Looking For

-Start typing and the list of plugins will be filtered showing only the plugin names that match your search.

 ### BH Plugin Tool is an API for Local and Remote Plugin Management

 Create JSON API Files and Extended Plugin Information Display on Dashboard.